anguitamitchell/CMSC355_Copy/README.md

-My groupmembers are:
+The groupmembers are:
 - Ryan Maazous
 - Thomas Marshall
 - Jonah Minkoff
+- Brady Miller
-- XXXX
+- Sebastian Alcibar

 ------------------ Fill in some information about your project under this ------------------